TUD-STKS/SupplementalCodeTemplate/README.md

     - How can your work be cited?
 Ideally, provide a bibtex entry of the paper.

 ## File list
--> New Structure: python files in src, scripts in "scripts" The following files are provided in this repository
+- The following scripts are provided in this repository
-- `run.sh`: UNIX Bash script to reproduce the Figures in the paper.
+    - `scripts/run.sh`: UNIX Bash script to reproduce the Figures in the paper.
-- `run_jupyter-lab.sh`: UNIX Bash script to start the Jupyter Notebook for the paper.
+    - `scripts/run_jupyter-lab.sh`: UNIX Bash script to start the Jupyter Notebook for the paper.
-- `run.bat`: Windows batch script to reproduce the Figures in the paper.
+    - `scripts/run.bat`: Windows batch script to reproduce the Figures in the paper.
-- `run_jupyter-lab.bat`: Windows batch script to start the Jupyter Notebook for the paper.
+    - `scripts/run_jupyter-lab.bat`: Windows batch script to start the Jupyter Notebook for the paper.
+- The following python code is provided in `src`
-- `utils.py`: Utility functions for visualization, storing and loading data etc.
+    - `src/file_handling.py`: Utility functions for storing and loading data and models.
+    - `src/preprocessing.py`: Utility functions for preprocessing the dataset
+    - `src/main.py`: The main script to reproduce all results.
-- `requirements.txt`: Text file containing all required Python modules to be installed -> pip freeze
+- `requirements.txt`: Text file containing all required Python modules to be installed
+ -> pip freeze
 - `README.md`: The README displayed here.
 - `LICENSE`: Textfile containing the license for this source code.
 You can find